MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 *   The resources below the inspected resource are the **dependencies**.
 In the screenshot above, `https://dc.services.visualstudio.com/v2/track` is a dependency of `ai.2.min.js`.
 In other words, `ai.2.min.js` caused the network request for `https://dc.services.visualstudio.com/v2/track`.

 > [!NOTE]
 > Initiator and dependency information may also be accessed by holding `Shift` and then hovering over network resources.
-Navigate to [View initiators and dependencies][DevToolsNetworkReferenceViewInitiatorsDependencies].
+Navigate to [View initiators and dependencies][DevToolsNetworkReferenceDisplayInitiatorsDependencies].

 Chromium issue [#842488][CR842488]